 I am implementing solutions on behalf of our clients.
-Often it requires many small steps to acheive a coherent and functioning overall strategy
+Often it requires many small steps to achieve a coherent and functioning overall strategy

 In 2010 Lea started working at Active Philanthropy where she was mainly organising the learning journeys and programmes for the next generation.
 Since 2014 she only works at Beyond Philanthropy.
 Her main focus is on Beyond Philanthropy’s work with private individuals and foundations.
 Lea has conducted various research and strategy projects in the past, among others project identifications, due diligences and landscaping reports – especially on the topics education, human rights, health, and species protection.
 She is also running the programme and grant management of some of Beyond Philanthropy clients.
-Bringing in her passion for venture philanthropy approaches this covers the development of funding strategies and structures, reporting and monitoring systems, new partnerships but also event management or coordinating media work.
+Bringing in her passion for venture philanthropy approaches this covers the development of funding strategies and structures, trustful funder-grantee relationships, monitoring and evaluation frameworks, evaluations, new partnerships but also event management or coordination of media work.

 Prior Lea worked in Cambodia.
 She worked on behalf of the Gesellschaft für Technische Zusammenarbeit (GTZ) as a consultant to the local cooperation partner Committee to Promote Women in Politics (CPWP).
 During and after her studies, Lea gained experiences while working for the GIGA Institute for Asian Studies and at the online department of the German newspaper die ZEIT.